Bannister Lake Software Amplifies On-Air Election Coverage

 “Too many election products only focus on election night events, but BL Elector is a go-to source for data aggregation throughout election season,” said Gerry Belec, director, technology and design for Global News, Shaw Media.
 “For the past several weeks, we’ve built an election bible with extensive detail on candidates and ridings using BL Elector, while pulling forward past election information to use as historical and comparison data.
 Post-election, we can call up statistics and use them to build analysis.
 And on election night, we can pump live, up-to-the-minute data right into the broadcast and website.”

-BL Elector automates up-to-date election information as votes are tallied and reported—pulling feeds from any available election source.
-Direct integration with graphics systems ensures clean layouts of real-time, data for pre-designed templates across multiple screen zones.
+Reliable and easy to use, BL Elector seamlessly automates up-to-date election information as votes are tallied and reported – pulling feeds from any available election source.
+Direct integration with graphics systems ensures clean layouts of real-time, BL Elector-driven data for pre-designed templates across multiple screen zones.
 Graphics playlists can be organized into unlimited groups of regions, ridings, parties, charts and maps.
 In larger elections, operators can break down data from many regions into smaller subsets, enhancing the local element for viewers following county-by-county races, for example.

 For customers like Shaw Media—which uses BL Elector across all of its TV stations and its website—the solution provides richer benefits through its blending of automated and manually entered content.
 This enables operators to innovate custom editorial, highlighting detail around live polling, close races, landslides, major swings and other electoral riding developments.